Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 This is Logistic solution:
 ![[Pasted image 20231123230326.png|400]]

-So, Model 1 (logistic regression) is performing better overall, with a higher accuracy compared to Model 2 (generative model).
+So, logistic model is performing better overall, with a higher accuracy compared to generative model.
 Both models face challenges with Class 4, but the drop in performance is more noticeable in Model 2.

 Considering the nature of logistic regression (a discriminative model) and the generative model, the results align with the typical strengths and weaknesses of these approaches.
 Logistic regression, being discriminative, often performs well in classification tasks, especially when the decision boundary is complex.
 On the other hand, generative models might struggle if the underlying data distribution is complex or if there's a mismatch between the assumed distribution and the true distribution of the data.

-I needed to introduce an attribute to the Logistic Regression model because the algorithm was struggling to converge to a single result.
-In optimization terms, convergence signifies that the algorithm has stabilized, and further iterations do not yield substantial improvements in the model parameters.
-In logistic regression, convergence happens when the optimization algorithm discovers the model coefficient values that minimize the loss function.

-# Pre-Processing methods

-After organizing all the models, I had to think about pre-processing methods.
-My initial focus was on standardization of the features.
-This method was implemented to bring uniformity to the scale of each feature, a critical factor for the proper functioning of various machine learning algorithms.
-By standardizing features to have a mean of 0 and a standard deviation of 1, I aimed not only to facilitate model convergence but also to enhance the model's resilience against scale-related biases and outliers.
-Addressing the challenge of missing data, I opted for a straightforward and effective method-mean imputation.
-This involved replacing missing values with the mean value of their respective features.
-This approach ensures that the dataset retains its statistical characteristics, minimizing the impact of missing values on subsequent analyses.
-I actually noticed that there were no missing values in the first data set, but I did not know what the blind set might present.

-# Evaluations

-All the methods I used have the same accuracy or in generale score evaluation to get a good comparison over the results:

 ## Decision Tree vs Decision Tree

 ---